qtvo93/task_3_dcase/project_plan.md

 **DoD:** Written summary of findings

+**Status:** ON TRACK.
+All 3 goals completed

 ## Week 3-4 (Jan 1-14): Model Development (Audio-only Track)

 **Goals:**
 - Design and use a popular network architecture for audio-only track.
 - Train the model and study the outcome.

+**DoD:** At least being able to replicate the baseline, and research a compatible simple model that can be used to further develop.
+Ultimate goal is to train on that model.

+**Status:** WORK IN PROGRESSS

 ## Week 5-6 (Jan 15-28): Model Enhancement and Evaluation (Audio Only)